Had an issue with Expedia? Get a real response.

 - Live Chat (web/app): Open the Help Centre chat, type “agent” to reach a human.
 Save the transcript.

-- Email/Web form: travel@support.expedia.com.au or submit via the Help Centre form.
+- Email/Web form: Reach out to travel@support.expedia.com.au or submit via the Help Centre form.
 Include your contact details, itinerary, and evidence.

 - Expedia app: Go to Help/Support to call or chat on the go.

-4) Stay calm, be persistent: If the first rep can’t help, ask (politely) for a supervisor or case manager.
-Always capture your case ID.
+4) Stay calm, be persistent: If the first representative can’t help, ask for a supervisor or case manager.
+Always note your case ID.

 5) Confirm next steps: Before you end the call/chat, ask: what happens next, who will contact you (email/phone), what timeframe to expect, and whether you need to send documents.